-The Acer KG251QF 144Hz gaming monitor is a gorgeous ultra-slim display with a rapid 1ms response time speed, AMD FreeSync, and many more useful gaming features.
+The Acer KG251QF 144Hz gaming monitor is a gorgeous ultra-slim display with a fast 1ms response time speed, AMD FreeSync, and many more useful gaming features.

 Also, note that there’s a 240Hz model dubbed as the Acer KG251Q Dbmiipx, while the full name of our 144Hz monitor in this review is the Acer KG251Q Fbmidpx.
 To avoid confusion, we’ll refer to it as ‘Acer KG251QF’.

 The Acer KG251QF features a standard 24.5″ TN panel with a peak luminance of 400-nits, a 1,000:1 contrast ratio, 1080p resolution, a 1ms response time speed, a 144Hz refresh rate, and dithered 8-bit color depth.

-Full HD resolution won’t give you a particularly eye-catching image quality, but it offers a decent amount of detail clarity and screen real estate.
+Full HD resolution won’t give you a particularly eye-catching image quality, but it provides a solid amount of detail clarity and screen real estate.

-More importantly, it’s not demanding to drive, so it will be easier on your GPU to push the frame rate all the way up to 144FPS and beyond.
+More importantly, it’s not demanding to drive, so it will be easier on your GPU to push the frame rate up to 144FPS and beyond.

 As it’s common for TN panels, the viewing angles are narrow and cause the image to shift in color, contrast, and brightness when you’re looking at the screen from skewed angles.